-4.2 Radiated RF Output Power (or RF Output Power Spectral Density) Measurements selected.
-Note that a reference bandwidth of 100 MHz is chosen for all power spectral density measurements.
+4.2 Radiated RF Output Power (or RF Output Power Spectral Density) Measurements measurement is selected.
+A reference bandwidth of 100 MHz is chosen for all power spectral density measurements.

 Subclauses 5.5.3 (substitution method) and 5.5.4 (field strength method) of ANSI C63.26-2015 are also applicable to radiated RF output power spectral density measurements of Part 30 devices.
-Fundamental emission must be maximized, as described in Appendix G, when a radiated method of measurement is
+Fundamental frequency emission must be maximized, as described in Appendix G, when a radiated method of

-&lt;sup>10 Test reports shall contain supporting documentation that forms the basis for determining the worst case.
+10 Test reports shall contain supporting documentation that forms the basis for determining the worst case.
 Additional details regarding worst case determination, including relevant assumptions and scenarios, can be provided in the Operations Description.